kubeguard/guard/docs/guides/authenticator/azure.md

 $ guard init client [CommonName] -o Azure
 ```

+## Client Credential mode

+Guard can be configured with client credential mode which uses service principal with persistent access(application permission) to Microsoft Graph API.
+This mode is the defualt when `--azure.auth-mode` is not specified.

 ### Deploy guard server

 To generate installer YAMLs for guard server you can use the following command.